 Even within a single OS platform there can be variations across versions and devices that add development complexity.
-For example, the 2.0 release of Android provides a Bluetooth API that can be used by a cyber-physical application to communicate with external sensors, whereas prior versions did not.
+For example, the latest 2.0 release of Android provides a Bluetooth API that can be used by a cyber-physical application to communicate with external sensors, whereas prior versions did not.
 The 3.0 release of iPhone added the ability to have notifications asynchronously delivered to applications that were not running.
 This notification API makes notifying Wreck-Watch client users of new accidents easier than on prior versions of the iPhone OS.

-Although mobile Internet devices have significant processing capabilities, certain resources (such as battery power) are still limited.
+Moreover, although mobile Internet devices have signficant processing capabilities, certain resources (such as battery power) are still limited.
 It is therefore essential to optimize the configuration of a mobile cyber-physical application for each individual capability set of a type of device.
 Adding this resource optimization consideration into the configuration problem makes it even harder to manage and develop multiple software versions.
-The optimization process must also ensure that any non-functional constraints on memory consumption or other resources are met by the cyber-physical application software's configuration.
+The optimization process must also ensure that any nonfunctional constraints on memory consumption or other resources are met by the cyber-physical software's configuration.

-Emerging solution $\rightarrow$ Mobile cyber-physical application software product-lines.
-Software productlines (SPL) [6] are a promising approach for dealing with the complexity of managing a mobile cyber-physical application targeted for multiple mobile Internet device platforms.
+Emerging solution \rightarrow Mobile cyber-physical application software product-lines.
+Software product-lines (SPL) [6] are a promising approach for dealing with the complexity of managing a mobile cyber-physical application targeted for multiple mobile Internet device platforms.
 An SPL is a software platform designed with points of variability so it can be rapidly reconfigured for different requirement sets.
 A critical component of an SPL is a model of the points of variability and the rules governing their configuration.

-A common approach to modeling SPL variability is called feature modeling [17].
-A feature model uses a unit of abstraction, called a feature, that represents an increment of product functionality or point of variability.
-Feature models use a tree-like structure to specify the constraints on their configurations.
+A common approach to modeling SPL variability is called feature modeling [16].
+A feature model uses a unit of abstraction, called a feature, which may represent an increment of product functionality or point of variability.
+A feature model uses a tree-like structure to specify the constraints on configuration.

 A configurable mobile sensor software platform can be created using SPL principles [36].
-An SPL feature model provides a roadmap that explicitly captures the complex rules needed to reconfigure the software for multiple target OS, middleware, and hardware sets.
-This model helps prevent developers from making hard-todiagnose configuration mistakes and decreases development time for new platforms [36].
+The SPL's feature model provides a roadmap that explicitly captures the complex rules needed to reconfigure the software for multiple target OS, middleware, and hardware sets.
+This model helps prevent developers from making hard-to-diagnose configuration mistakes and decreases development time for new platforms [36].

-SPL feature models can be transformed into mathematical representations, such as constraint satisfaction problems (CSP) [3] or satisfiability problems (SAT) [22].
-After an SPL feature model is in one of these mathematical formats, optimized software configurations can be derived that minimize cost, power, or other critical properties [36].
-This type of configuration optimization helps developers automatically generate preciselycrafted cyber-physical application software configurations for each target platform, which would otherwise be hard to discover manually.
+A key attribute of SPL feature models is that they can be transformed into mathematical representations, such as constraint satisfaction problems [3] or satisfiability problems (SAT) [21].
+Once in one of these mathematical formats, optimized software configurations can be derived that minimize cost, power, or other critical properties [36].
+This type of configuration optimization allows developers to produce precisely crafted cyberphysical software configurations for each target platform that would be hard to discover manually.

-New techniques for optimizing SPL configuration using constraint and SAT solvers can produce good results for deriving highly optimized software designs [3, 22] that can improve battery life and reduce cost for mobile cyber-physical application software.
-In some research endeavors, these SPL optimization techniques have been shown to produce good results for dynamic mobile software configuration at runtime.
-For example, WreckWatch can use SPL configurations to help rapidly setup highly optimized mobile cyber-physical software deployments.
+New techniques for optimizing SPL configuration using constraint and SAT solvers can produce good results for deriving highly optimized software designs [3, 21] that can improve battery life and reduce cost for mobile cyber-physical application software.
+Moreover, in some research endeavors, these SPL optimization techniques have been shown to produce good results for dynamic mobile software configuration at runtime, which could help to rapidly setup highly optimized mobile cyber-physical software deployments.

 In some situations, such as when resource constraints on memory or power are added, deriving SPL software configurations using CSP or SAT techniques can be time consuming.
-For example, attempting to derive configurations of the WreckWatch software that fit within the memory limits of less powerful mobile Internet devices is challenging.
-Applying emerging heuristic methods, such as Filtered Cartesian Flattening [35], to derive configurations can drastically reduce solving time.
-These types of heuristic techniques can be used to aid developers when the complexity of the cyberphysical application's resources or other non-functional constraints cannot be tackled by existing CSP or SAT techniques.
+Some current approaches for this use heuristic methods, such as Filtered Cartesian Flattening [35], to derive configurations and drastically reduce solving time.
+These types of heuristic techniques can be used to aid developers when the complexity of the cyber-physical system's resource or other nonfunctional constraints cannot be tackled by existing CSP or SAT techniques.